PrarthanaJyothi/Voice-Recorder-and-Sentiment-Analysis/README.md

 Requirements

-  Python 3
+  *Python 3
-  Pip
+  *Pip

 The following Python libraries:

-  speech_recognition
-  vaderSentiment
+  *speech_recognition
+  *vaderSentiment

 Installation

-Clone this repository.
+  *Clone this repository.
-Install the required Python libraries using pip
+  *Install the required Python libraries using pip

 Usage

-  Run the main.py file.
+  *Run the main.py file.
-  Speak your message into the microphone.
+  *Speak your message into the microphone.
-  The message will be transcribed and the sentiment analysis results will be printed to the console.
+  *The message will be transcribed and the sentiment analysis results will be printed to the console.

 Additional Information

-  The main.py file contains the code for recording the voice message, transcribing the text, and performing sentiment analysis.
+  *The main.py file contains the code for recording the voice message, transcribing the text, and performing sentiment analysis.
-  The vaderSentiment.py file contains the VaderSentiment sentiment analysis library.
+  *The vaderSentiment.py file contains the VaderSentiment sentiment analysis library.
 This library uses a lexicon of words to determine the sentiment of a piece of text.
-  The project is licensed under the MIT License.